Code-Institute-Submissions/clicksnap/README.md

 This also allows potential clients to view students work in case they want to employ them.

 - Schedule
-  - Schedule Table - allows students and potential students to be able to view the times, dates and location of each class plus additional details, by choosing an option from a dropdown menu that classes from each level.
+  - Schedule Table - allows students and potential students to be able to view the times, dates and location of each class plus additional details, by clicking the download icon users are able to download a timetable in pdf format for that specific month.

 - Contact
   - Contact Form - allows students, potential students and visitors to contact staff with any enquiries and concerns or to give feedback and suggestions, by filling out a form element which includes a text box users can enquire about the course and level they want to enrol in.